doolin/outsidein/outsidein.md

 If you have an article you believe should be linked, let me know in the comments and I'll add it in.

 Overall, this was a lot of work.
 But there's more which could be done.
-For example, deleting the <code>web_steps.rb</code> file, which is matching all the lines in the scenario, would force us to write our own matchers, and handle the testing code ourselves.
+For example:

 <strong>The entire project could be rewritten in RSpec alone, save the feature file.</strong>